konstellation-io/website/content/en/docs/KRE/operator/kais_architecture.md

 #### InfluxDB

-KRE also stores metrics, for this it is used an InfluxDB instance.
+KAI Server also stores metrics, for this it is used an InfluxDB instance.
 All nodes can write any kind of metric anytime desired.
 By giving a measurement name, tags, fields and data as usage of Influx requires.

 #### Chronograf